 One of the largest West End theatres, with over 2000 seats, the Dominion Theatre opened as a cinema in October 1929.
 Along with playing movies, the theatre also had a lot of live performances - some of the more popular names to have performed at the venue include Duran Duran, U2, and David Bowie.
 The Dominion Theatre is now part of the Nederlander Organization, which along with operating 9 theatres in Broadway, owns three theatres in West End (the other two being Aldwych Theatre and Adelphi Theatre).

 It was almost demolished in 1991, but was saved by aggressive campaigning and has played host to musicals almost exclusively since – shows from Grease, to the record-breaking run of We Will Rock You, The Bodyguard, and was also home to the Broadway-transfer of An American in Paris.
 In November 2019, the theatre will see the arrival of White Christmas.
+In February 2020, the theatre will host The Prince of Egypt.

 Our Dominion Theatre London guide is designed to give you all the information you need to pick the best seats in the theatre.